-In this supernatural-themed story, one of the main characters uses hearing aids and the other is a sapphic non-binary person who uses they/them pronouns.
+In this supernatural-themed story, one of the main characters uses hearing aids, and the other is a sapphic non-binary person who uses they/them pronouns.

 In fact, this is one of the few books I’ve read with a non-binary character!
-And I’m saying that as a non-binary person, who tries to go out of their way to find them.
+And I’m saying that as a non-binary person who tries to go out of their way to find them.

-Mooncakes tells the story of a young witch who reconnects with a childhood friend, who she discovers is now a werewolf!
+The book Mooncakes tells the story of a young witch who reconnects with a childhood friend, who she discovers is now a werewolf!
 In beautifully designed and arranged panels, the pair races against time and magical villains to save each other.

 - Princess Princess Ever After by K. O’Neill (2016)

 Waiting for Disney to give us lesbian Elsa?
 Get your dose of lesbian royalty while we wait for Disney to catch up!
-This is fun and charming lesbian graphic novel.
+This is a fun and charming lesbian graphic novel.